Defence School of Electronic and Mechanical Engineering: Defence Technical Training Change Programme

 In 2012, DCEME joined three other technical training colleges under a combined organisation, the Defence College of Technical Training (DCTT), and reverted in title to being a Defence School.

 Michael Fallon, Secretary of State for Defence, announced in September 2015 that the relocation of the RAF and Royal Navy training elements to Lyneham would no longer take place.
 A re-evaluation of the programme determined that the consolidation onto a single site was no longer the best option.
 The first phase, the relocation of the REME schools from Aborfield and Bordon would still proceed.

 REME training at Arborfield and Bordon transferred to Lyneham in September 2015, and was due to begin at Lyneham by November of that year.
 The School of Army Aeronautical Engineering (SAAE), also moved from Aborfield, to commence training in October 2015, operating under the Defence School of Aeronautical Engineering.

+In 2023 No 4 School relocated to MOD Lyneham to enable greater collaboration and sharing of facilities across the two services.

 Constituent elements

 The school comprises several affiliated schools.